esp-rs/no_std-training/book/src/02_2_software.md

 ```console
 cargo install cargo-espflash espflash
 ```
+⚠️ On MacOS, use `cargo install cargo-espflash espflash --locked` due to [this issue](https://github.com/esp-rs/espflash/issues/671#issuecomment-2320549526)

 ⚠️ The `espflash` and `cargo-espflash` commands listed in the book assume version is >= 2